lukeed/clsx/readme.md

 ## Tailwind Support

-Here some additional (optional) steps to enable classes autocompletition using `clsx` with Tailwind CSS.
+Here some additional (optional) steps to enable classes autocompletion using `clsx` with Tailwind CSS.
 <details>

 <summary>